kritzcreek/motoko-pretty/README.md

 All credit goes to Nathan Faubion

+## Examples

+More examples are coming, but for now there's a basic Json printer in `test/JsonExample.mo` to give you an idea.
+You can run it with `make -C test json`.

 ## How to develop

 - Write your library code in `*.mo` source files in the `src/` directory.